-Mt Cho Oyu was first summited in 1954 by Herbert Tichy, Sepp Jocher and Pasang Dawa Sherpa Lama.
-Among all the fourteen highest peaks that tower over 8000m Cho Oyu is one of the easiest peaks to climb.
-Cho Oyu is known for novice climbers who are keen to learn the art of mountain climbing.
-The summit though physically demanding is not technically challenging due to presence of fixed lines.
-It offers one of the easiest and safest climbing experience in the Himalayas with the highest chance of summit.
-This straight forward climbing experience is also suitable for experienced climbers looking for a quick adventure.
+Mt Cho Oyu was first summited in 1954 by Herbert Tichy, Sepp Jocher, and Pasang Dawa Sherpa Lama.
+Among all the fourteen highest peaks that tower over 8000m, Cho Oyu is one of the easiest peaks to climb.
+Cho Oyu is ideal for novice climbers who are keen to learn the art of mountain climbing.
+It can also be an ideal preparation expedition for your future expeditions like Everest Expedition.

-Day 1: Arrival at the Airport
+Day 01: Arrival at the Kathmandu Airport

 A designated individual will welcome you upon arrival in the Tribhuvan International Airport.
 You will be escorted to your hotel and will meet your travelling companions and a welcome dinner will be organized in the evening where you will be served with original Nepali cuisine and introduced to Nepali culture.

-Day 2-3: Sightseeing and necessary preparations in Kathmandu
+Day 02 - 03: Sightseeing and necessary preparations in Kathmandu

 Today we spend our day sightseeing and exploring in Kathmandu.
 The sightseeing involves UNESCO world heritage sites such as Swayambhunath Temple, Pashupatinath Temple, Kathmandu Durbar Square and many more.
 Back at the hotel you will be briefed on the set itinerary to make necessary trip preparations along with Chinese Visas and paper works.

-Day 4: Flight to Lhasa
+Day 04: Flight to Lhasa